snehasish01/snehasish01/README.md

 ## Now

-- Data scientist at John Deere since July 2023.
+- Data scientist at John Deere.
 - Cofounder of Decamint, an AI native hiring and assessment platform.
 - Research in progress: moving Anticipatory Cognitive Dissonance from preprint to an instrumented study, and Project Bathtub from a failure mode taxonomy toward measured hazard rates.